“The mental energy that I’m putting in creates a product that has a measurable impact on how we sell our lasers.”

 After over two decades in this business and hundreds of thousands of units deployed in the field, we know what our customers expect and demand, and work diligently to exceed those expectations.

 If you do not find an appropriate contact below, please contact the manufacturer of your system or the distributor of your IPG product.
 Please note that in addition to the IPG Service Centers listed below, IPG operates additional service and parts inventory locations.
-USA Customer Service/Support Laser Systems - Customer Service/Support Materials Processing Systems - Nashua Germany Tel: +49.2736.4420.8451 High-power YLS Series Low and medium-power YLR / YLM Series Short-pulse YLP Series China France Russia High-power lasers & systems Low and medium-power lasers Telecommunications equipment Italy India Czech Republic and Slovakia Japan Poland, Hungary South Korea Turkey Taiwan Thailand Mexico and Central America South America IPG stands behind our commitment to our customers with the best warranty in the industry.
+USA Laser Customer Service/Support Systems - Customer Service/Support Germany Tel: +49.2736.4420.8451 High-power YLS Series Low and medium-power YLR / YLM Series Short-pulse YLP Series China France Russia High-power lasers & systems Low and medium-power lasers Telecommunications equipment Italy India Czech Republic, Slovakia, Hungary Japan Poland, Lithuania, Latvia, Estonia South Korea Turkey Taiwan Thailand Mexico and Central America South America IPG stands behind our commitment to our customers with the best warranty in the industry.
 All IPG lasers and amplifiers are warranted against defects in materials and workmanship, under normal use, for the specified warranty period: the typical warranty for standard fiber lasers is for a full 3 years after shipment.
 Some non-standard lasers and accessories may have different warranties.
 IPG also offers extended warranties.
 Contact your sales person for details.
 The obligation of IPG is limited to repairing or replacing equipment that proves to be defective during the warranty period without charge.
 Our warranties do not cover damages due to misuse, negligence or accidents due to installations, repairs or adjustments not specifically authorized by a certified IPG employee.

 Please contact your IPG Service Center for details.